mightyK1ngRichard/BmstuCbeerCource/README.md

 - [Cross-zero](https://github.com/DimaPermyakov/Cbeer/tree/main/Cross-zero-main)

 # #TODO:
-- [ ] Modify the descriptions of the projects
+- [ ] Modify the descriptions of the projects.
+- [ ] Find other Cbeer's labs.